jmshanahan/Gardalocation/nginx-config.md

 To test if the installation is secure I  put it through [Qualys SSL Labs](https://ssllabs.com) It came back with an overall rating of A.

 To get it to A+ I had to implement HSTS (HTTP Strict Transport Security).
-HSTS tells web browsers that they shouls always interact with the server over https.
+HSTS tells web browsers that they should always interact with the server over https.

 ```
 add_header Strict-Transport-Security "max-age=63072000; includeSubdomains; preload";